The purpose of the EU policy in the postal sector is to create a Single Market for postal services. This is being done in two stages:

 Romania falls a long way below the EU average.
 Note however that data on performance is not available for all years.

 - No data on next-day delivery for Spain as the Spanish legal performance standard is 'delivery by the 3rd working day'.
-For Austria and the Netherlands data is not published because of confidentiality for some or all of the years; for Finland the data is not available for 2015.
+For Austria and the Netherlands data is not published because of confidentiality for some or all of the years.